Gain new skills & get a headstart on your career!

 Level 2 Prerequisites:

-Academy Level 1 or equivalent basic recording training, and Pro Tools 101 or prior experience is strongly recommended.
+Academy Level 1 or equivalent basic recording training and some experience with DAWs is strongly recommended.
 Attendees should understand signal flow, types of microphones, and a basic understanding of recording and mixing going into this course.

 GENERAL ADMISSION